 - Older adults may experience more difficulty with surgery and complications after surgery.

 Most procedures are routine and serious complications are not expected.
 Any problems that do happen are usually minor and can be treated.
 Complications can include:

-- Pain, swelling, limited mouth opening, bleeding - these are all normal and are minimized if you follow your instructions
+- Pain, swelling, limited mouth opening, bleeding - these are all normal and improves after the first few days

 - Dry socket